marc-hanheide/SIA-HRI-16/README.md

 This seminar series complements the [lecture on Human-Roboter Interaction](https://sites.google.com/a/dis.uniroma1.it/human-robot-interaction/)

+### Meetings for advice

+My office is B114.
+Please [book an appointment](https://doodle.com/mhanheide) (usually half an hour should be enough) when you want to see me.

 ### Schedule

 Find all suggested topics and papers below.
 Click on **paper number** (e.g. 2-2) to download the respective one.